Devir0R/Underhand/README.md

 <h2>Vision(Future Expectations</h2>

-1) Add Gods to the game.
+1) Add More Gods to the game.
-2) add cheerful mode of fighting the cultist plan to revive the gods.
+2) Add cheerful mode of fighting the cultist plan to revive the gods.

 Any suggestion will be great.